n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 For most codepoints, the `General Category` property defined in the Unicode standard is correct, but it is not sufficient to fully capture the expected shaping behavior (such as glyph reordering).
-Therefore, Bengali glyphs must additionally be classified by how they are treated when shaping a run of text.
+Therefore, Kannada glyphs must additionally be classified by how they are treated when shaping a run of text.

 ### Shaping classes and subclasses ###